The Web of Fear

 Me: It isn’t.

-Me: It isn’t the London Underground – it’s a BBC set.
+Me: It isn’t the London Underground.
+It’s a BBC set.

 Sue: Piss off!
-That’s not a set.
+That isn’t a set.

 Sue: I’m not surprised they couldn’t tell the difference.
 It looks amazing.
 Look at that carpentry!